 - Button Manager Integration Guide

-- You can choose to download the Button Manager SDK.
-See NVP/SOAP API SDKs for information about the SDKs.
+- You can download the Button Manager SDK.
+For information about the SDKs, see NVP/SOAP API SDKs.

 - To discuss issues and share ideas, visit the PayPal stackoverflow forum.